steenharsted/mocapr/README.md

 The format of the data is wide and contains frame by frame joint angles and global joint center positions.
 Therefore, each joint is typically represented by 6 columns (3 angles and 3 positions).
-To prevent long repetitve colomn names, all joint related variables are abbreviated according to their side (L|R), joint(A|K|H|S|E|W), and angle|position.
+To prevent long repetitive column names, all joint related variables are abbreviated according to their side (L|R), joint(A|K|H|S|E|W), and angle|position.